dahuatechnologies/dahuatechnologies/README.md

 ---

-**Obs: The circuit is close so that can expand or regress in its learning.**
+**Obs: The circuit is close so that can not expand or regress in its learning.**

 ---